-If you question the stability of the machine when the boom is raised and extended, always retract the boom before lowering it! © Saga Universal Training Corp 2020
+Caution: If your machine feels unstable when the boom is raised and extended, always retract the boom before lowering it!

 - Various attachment options for VRLT's. - Possible effects attachments may have on the operation of VRLT's. - Potential hazards associated with using various attachments and how to control those hazards. - The importance of acquiring additional training from a competent person on the specific VRLT they will be operating, their attachments and their application at their worksite.